BrandonMFong/SingleCycleProcessor/README.md

 My HDL code utilizes parametric modules, such as multiplexers, program counter, adders, instruction memory, control unit, register file in the read-first mode, arithmetic logic unit (ALU), sign extension unit, and data memory.

-This design supports MIPS programming language.
+This design supports MIPS assembly language, however is not word addressable.
+This architecture is byte addressable (i.e. the program counter is incremented by one, not 4).